 Spring is a popular time to visit Bhutan, as the weather is mild and the landscapes are lush and green after the winter rains.
 The valleys are filled with blooming rhododendrons, and the higher elevations are covered in wildflowers.
 The weather is generally clear, with occasional rain showers.
 This is also a popular time for festivals, with the famous Paro Tsechu taking place in March or April.

 Summer Season (june to August)

 Summer in Bhutan is the monsoon season, with daily rain showers and high humidity.
 The mountains are often shrouded in mist, and trekking can be challenging due to the slippery trails.
 However, this is also a great time to see the country’s many waterfalls in full flow.
-The summer months are also a good time to explore the eastern parts of the country, where the rainfall is less intense.
-One of the biggest festivals, Haa Summer Festival, takes place in July.
+The summer months are also an excellent time to explore the eastern parts of the country, where the rainfall is less intense.
+One of the biggest festivals, the Haa Summer Festival, takes place in July.

 Autumn Season (September to November)

 Autumn is another popular season for tourism in Bhutan.
 The weather is mild and pleasant, with clear skies and stunning views of the mountains.
 The forests turn golden and red, making for beautiful hiking and trekking experiences.
 This is also the time of year for many important cultural festivals, including Thimphu Tshechu and Wangduephodrang Tshechu, which take place in September and October, respectively.